Before cannabis was legalized, cultivators could only grow their plants discreetly indoors.

 Light Dep Weed: What About the End Product?

 Because of the highly controlled conditions and consistent upkeep required by light deprivation, light dep weed is almost always of very high quality.
-Even so, the quality may not differ all that much from marijuana grown using conventional methods, especially by an experienced grower.
-And some strains may respond to light deprivation more positively than others.
+Even so, the quality may not differ all that much from cannabis grown using conventional methods, especially by an experienced grower.
+Some strains may respond to light deprivation more positively than others.

-Light deprivation will also speed up the growth of your plants and spur the flowering stage much faster.
+Light deprivation will also speed up your plants' growth and spur the flowering stage much faster.
 This earlier flowering stage means that growers could potentially fit several harvests into a single growing season.
-So even if your light deprivation crop doesn’t vastly outpace the quality of other conventional cultivation methods, it differs substantially in terms of quantity.
+So, even if your light-deprivation crop doesn’t vastly outpace the quality of other conventional cultivation methods, it differs substantially in terms of quantity.

-Ultimately, we can only recommend that you try light deprivation for yourself to see if you prefer this cultivation method over others.
+Ultimately, we recommend that you try light deprivation for yourself to see if you prefer this cultivation method over others.

 Conclusion